kotliluk/rachel/README.md

 - The **Load** button loads the relation into the application memory.
 If any loaded relation with the same name exists, it is overwritten.
 - The **Delete** button deletes the relation.
-- The **Revert** button changes the editable relation to the state of a loaded relation with the same name as the name of the editable relation was at its last loading time.
+- The **Revert** button reverts the relation to the last saved state - the state is saved after creation (adding or importing a new one) or after loading it.

 ### Expression section